Permissions policies at the UC Berkeley Library

 • U.S. Copyright Office: You can search a public database at the U.S. Copyright Office for copyright information on all works registered with the U.S. Copyright Office after Jan.
 1, 1978.

-• For materials to which third parties hold copyright but the physical copies are stewarded by The Bancroft Library, contact the Office of Scholarly Communication Services at schol-comm@berkeley.edu to determine whether the Library has any information about the potential copyright holder.
+• For materials to which third parties hold copyright but the physical copies are stewarded by The Bancroft Library, contact Scholarly Communication and Information Policy at schol-comm@berkeley.edu to determine whether the Library has any information about the potential copyright holder.

 Determining whether your intended use is fair use